esphome/esphome-docs/components/micro_wake_word.rst

       }
     }

-The model JSON file contains the following fields that are all **required**:
+The model JSON file contains the following fields that are all **required** unless otherwise specified:

 - **type** (string): The type of the model.
 This should always be ``micro``.
 - **wake_word** (string): The wake word that the model is trained to detect.